grayresearch/CX/CHARTER.md

 The three TGs' specifications may be applied separately, or together.
-For example, an implementation might implement the -Zicx extension and the CX-Runtime API, hosting CX libraries obeying the CX-ABI, but *not* adopt CXU-LI or CXU-MD, employing other means to implement the various composable extensions in hardware.
+For example, an implementation might implement the -Zicx extension and the CX Runtime API, hosting CX libraries obeying the CX-ABI, but *not* adopt CXU-LI or CXU-MD, employing other means to implement the various composable extensions in hardware.